How to Prepare

 During your session, the consultant will ask you questions about your writing assignment, goals for the project, and writing successes and struggles.
 We ask a lot of questions to ensure that the session is focused on your assignment and your individualized needs.

 You'll then read through the paper together.
-Along the way, and certainly after reading through the paper, the consultant will ask more questions to help you think about how you want the paper to develop; the consultant will also give you feedback to your writing.
+Along the way, and certainly after reading through the paper, the consultant will ask more questions to help you think about how you want the paper to develop; the consultant will also give you feedback on your writing.
 During the session, you and the consultant may use resources to find answers to your questions.

 At the end of the session, the consultant will help you to devise a plan for revision.
 After all, you came to the writing center so you could make your paper stronger!

-At the very end of your writing consultation, you and your writing consultant will spend some time filling out a session summary - imagine it as a recap of all of the hard work you were able to accomplish during your time together!
+At the very end of your writing consultation, you and your writing consultant will spend some time filling out a session summary - imagine it as a recap of all of the hard work you were able to accomplish during your time together.
 These session notes include elements such as the course the paper or project was for, the concerns you had, what you covered in the consultation, and a plan for your next steps.
 This summary will be emailed to your GVSU student email account and stored within your Book It account.

 Your consultant will also ask you to complete a brief survey.
 This survey acts as a way for the consultant and the Writing Center to receive feedback on our services; we appreciate you taking the time to let us know how we are doing!